ArenKDesai/CS559-Portfolio1/README.md

 4. Wand modifying station.
 Need to use to modify missle wand to not suck.
 5. Chest that requires Ouroboros to make a full circle.
 Reach chest through 4.
 6. (9) Basic puzzle with translations and rotations.
 Unlocks snake food.
 Requires math wand.
-7. (4, 3) Fishing wand and pond.
+7. (3, 4) Fishing wand and pond.
 Unlocks magic missle wand.
 Reach through 7.
 8. Platforms to reach 6.
+9. Victory screen made from SVG tags and curves.